muhammadsammy/tailwindcss-classnames/README.md

 ## Using the CLI to generate custom types

-The types exported from this package are tailwindcss default ones, but if you modified your tailwind config file and/or want to add external custom classes, you can use the CLI tool to do this.
+The types included in this package are the default tailwindcss classes, but if you modified your tailwind config file and/or want to add external custom classes, you can use the CLI tool to do this.

 ### CLI arguments for tailwind config:

-- -c --config The name or relative path of TailwindCSS config file.
+- -c --config The relative path for TailwindCSS config file.
-- -f --classesFile _(Optional)_ The name or relative path of the file with the custom types.
+- -f --classesFile _(Optional)_ The relative path of the file with the custom types.
 - -t --typeName _(Optional)_ The name of the type exported from file containing the custom classes.
-- -o --output _(Optional)_ The name (or path) of the generated file.
+- -o --output _(Optional)_ The name (or path) to generate the file into.

 Add it in your package.json scripts: